cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 HTTP Migration Example
 **********************

-In this example, we will show how to take an existing Ingress configuration and migrate it to the equivalent Gateway API resource.
+This example shows how to take an existing Ingress configuration and migrate it to the equivalent Gateway API resource.

-We will use the Cilium :ref:`gs_ingress_http` as the starting Ingress configuration.
+It uses the Cilium :ref:`gs_ingress_http` as the starting Ingress configuration.
 The same approach will apply to other controllers, albeit each Ingress controller configuration varies.

 The example Ingress configuration routes traffic to backend services from the